 Whether it’s creating workspaces for women (such as setting them at the right temperature and adding rooms for breastfeeding), creating a marketplace for beauty pros and an online community for ambitious women, or creating a safe, inclusive community to gain new authentic connections, none of these innovations would have happened without courageous women willing to challenge the status quo.

-Through events such as these, and through the successful female entrepreneurs and businesswomen that are making a difference, there are many reasons to celebrate.
+Through events such as International Women’s Day, and through the successful female entrepreneurs and businesswomen that are making a difference, there are many reasons to celebrate.
 Change is happening, and we’ll continue to make progress as we strive for greater inclusivity and diversity.

 The challenges women in business still face